 Born and raised in the San Francisco Bay Area, I started writing articles for local newspapers in Marin County’s Ross Valley when I was a teen.
 I continued to publish while earning a bachelor’s in anthropology from the University of California, Berkeley, where I also took journalism and creative writing courses.

-In Colorado, I worked as a reporter and editor for a local newspaper.
-Backcountry skiing, backpacking, mountain biking, and summiting Fourteeners crystalized a love of outdoor adventure that had its genesis in the hills above my hometown of Fairfax, California.
+In Colorado, I worked as a reporter and editor for the Canyon Courier, a biweekly newspaper covering the mountain town of Evergreen.
+Backcountry skiing, backpacking, mountain biking, and summiting Colorado’s Fourteeners crystalized a love of outdoor adventure that had its genesis in the hills above my hometown of Fairfax, California.

 My metamorphosis into a guidebook writer took place at Chockstone Press, then the premier publisher of rock climbing guides.
 After twin sons Jesse and Cruz were born, I began writing guides to hikes suitable for families, which became the 12 Short Hikes series.
-When Chockstone moved under the wing of Falcon Publishing, I moved with it, and have since published more than 20 FalconGuides to destinations in California and Colorado.
-Jesse, Cruz, and their younger brother, Penn, accompanied me on much of my research.
+When Chockstone moved under the wing of Falcon Publishing, I moved with it, and have since published more than 25 FalconGuides to destinations in California and Colorado.
+Jesse, Cruz, and their younger brother, Penn, have accompanied me on much of my research.
+My best-selling guidebook titles include Hiking Waterfalls Northern California, Best Easy Day Hikes Lake Tahoe, Best Rail Trails Northern California, and Best Easy Day Hikes Boulder.

-And though 2020 was a difficult year on many fronts, it had a brilliant highlight: The third edition of Hiking Lassen Volcanic National Park was named the National Outdoor Book Award winner in the Outdoor Adventure Guide category.
-Lassen is my heart park and the award was validation for me as a writer.
-That I can express my love of place with my words in a way that reaches people, and moves them, makes me very happy.
+Though 2020 was a difficult year on many fronts, it had a brilliant highlight: The third edition of Hiking Lassen Volcanic National Park was named the National Outdoor Book Award winner in the Outdoor Adventure Guide category.
+In the wake of the 2021 Dixie Fire, I worked with the Lassen Association, a nonprofit park partner, to publish Walking with Wildfire: Exploring the Impacts of the Dixie Fire on Lassen Volcanic National Park.
+Lassen is my heart park and the NOBA was validation for me as a writer.
+Walking with Wildfire is another love letter to the park, recognizing that even as this amazing place changes, my connection only deepens and matures.
+That I can express my passion for place with my words in a way that reaches people, and moves them, makes me very happy.
 I’m proud to have done right by the park and by my craft.

-Now based back in California, I continue to write stories and opinion columns for local newspapers, including the Kenwood Press, the Sonoma Index-Tribune, the Sonoma Sun, and the Pulitzer-Prize winning Santa Rosa Press Democrat.
-I’ve worked as an editor for a number of online investing and life sciences newsletters and magazines, as well as for Globe Pequot Press (now part of Rowman & Littlefield).
-I’ve become the librarian at Glen Ellen’s Dunbar Elementary School, the oldest continuously operating school in the state.
+Now based in California, I continue to write stories and opinion columns for local newspapers, including the Kenwood Press, the Sonoma Index-Tribune, the Sonoma Sun, and the Pulitzer-Prize winning Santa Rosa Press Democrat.
+I’ve worked as an editor for a number of online investing and life sciences newsletters and magazines, as well as for Globe Pequot Press.
+I’ve become the librarian at Altimira Middle School in Sonoma.
 And in my spare time (ha!)
 I’m pursuing a dream of also becoming a novelist.

 My guidebooks are available online through Bookshop.org, Falcon.com, Amazon.com, and other online booksellers.
 The titles are also available at bookshops and outdoor retailers.
 Happy trails, and happy reading!